Angelo Raine

-Angelo Raine (1877 – 5 October 1962) was a British clergyman, antiquarian, and archivist.
+Angelo Raine (1877 – 5 October 1962) was a British clergyman, antiquarian and archivist.

-Biography
+In addition to his ecclesiastical duties, Raine served as honorary archivist for the city of York and wrote several works on the history and archaeology of the city.

+Early life and education

-Raine was born in York in 1877, one of nine children born to parents James Raine and Annie (nee Keyworth).
-As a child he lived in Petergate and attended St Peter's School.
-Raine was awarded a licence in theology from Durham University in 1900, later taking a Bachelor of Arts in 1903.
+Raine was born in York in 1877, one of nine children of James Raine and his wife Annie (née Keyworth).
+He grew up in Petergate and was educated at St Peter's School, York.
+He received a licence in theology from Durham University in 1900 and graduated with a Bachelor of Arts degree in 1903.